sitronlabs/ESPHome-Electric-Heater-Pilot/README.md

    - Ensure proper wire routing
 5. **Connect Wires**:
    - Connect phase (L) and neutral (N) from the heater
-   - Connect the pilot wire to the module's pilot wire terminals
+   - Connect the pilot wire (fil pilote, France only) to the module's pilot wire terminals
 6. **Power On**: Restore power and verify operation

 ### Pilot Wire Modes

-The module controls the heater through the pilot wire:
+The module controls the heater through the pilot wire (fil pilote system, used exclusively in France):

 - **Comfort Mode**: Both positive and negative half-cycles cut → Full heating
 - **Frost Protection**: Only negative half-cycle → Minimal heating (hors-gel)